OpenGrantStack/Desktop.md/README.md

 # Desktop.md
-Perfect — now that I know what the ZIP actually contained, I can give you a proper README.md that matches the real purpose of your dashboard:

 - Next.js project
 - Components, lib, pages, styles, types
 - Connects Open Collective → GitHub Organization → Your domain